TVersluijs/RGEE_Snowmelt/README.md

 fitting a GAM through the average NDSI, NDVI and NDMI values over time, (2) Fitting a GAM through the fraction of snow-covered pixels over time.
 Note that calculations of the date of snowmelt per pixel are not conducted in this script because these are too memory intensive for this high resolution sentinel-2 data and will result in a computation error.
-No shapefile is required as input for this script.
+No shapefile is required as input for this script, which allows for input locations to be spaced far apart.

 <p float="left">
   <img align="top" src="./_pictures/04A-Sentinel2_Zackenberg_Locations.png" width="49%" title="Five locations at Zackenberg, each with a buffer of 250" />